lwasser/python-ecology/04-merging-data.md

 #Learning Objectives
 * Learn how to concatenate two DataFrames together (append one dataFrame to a second dataFrame)
 * Learn how to join two DataFrames together using a uniqueID found in both DataFrames
+* Learn how to write out a DataFrame to csv using Pandas

 To work through the examples below, we first need to load the species and surveys files into pandas DataFrames.
 In iPython: